Shipping Corporation shares tumble nearly 3 pc after earnings | Business

 - India

-Shares of Shipping Corporation of India Ltd (SCI) on Wednesday dipped nearly 3 percent after the company reported a 112.52 percent decline in consolidated net profit for the first quarter of the current fiscal.
+Shares of Shipping Corporation of India Ltd (SCI) on Wednesday dipped nearly 3 per cent after the company reported a decline in consolidated net profit for the first quarter of the current fiscal.

-State-owned SCI on Tuesday reported a 112.52 percent decline in consolidated net profit to Rs 158.51 crore for the first quarter of the current fiscal.
+State-owned SCI on Tuesday reported a consolidated net profit of Rs 158.51 crore for the first quarter of the current fiscal.

 The company had clocked a consolidated net profit of Rs 336.87 crore in the corresponding period a year earlier, according to a regulatory filing.